New Quantum Algorithms for Computing Quantum Entropies and Distances: Abstract

 \section{Abstract}

 We propose a series of quantum algorithms for computing a wide range of quantum entropies and distances, including the von Neumann entropy, quantum R\'{e}nyi entropy, trace distance, and fidelity.
-The proposed algorithms significantly outperform the best known (and even quantum) ones in the low-rank case, some of which achieve exponential speedups.
-In particular, for $N$-dimensional quantum states of rank $r$, our proposed quantum algorithms for computing the von Neumann entropy, trace distance and fidelity within additive error $\varepsilon$ have time complexity of $\tilde O\left(r^2/\varepsilon^2\right)$, $\tilde O\left(r^5/\varepsilon^6\right)$ and $\tilde O\left(r^{6.5}/\varepsilon^{7.5}\right)$~\footnote{$\tilde O(\cdot)$ suppresses polylogarithmic factors of $r$, $\varepsilon$ and $N$.}, respectively.
-In contrast, the known algorithms for the von Neumann entropy and trace distance require quantum time complexity of $\Omega(N)$ \cite{AISW19,GL20,GHS21}, and the best known one for fidelity requires $\tilde O\left(r^{21.5}/\varepsilon^{23.5}\right)$ \cite{WZC+21}.
+The proposed algorithms significantly outperform the prior best (and even quantum) ones in the low-rank case, some of which achieve exponential speedups.
+In particular, for $N$-dimensional quantum states of rank $r$, our proposed quantum algorithms for computing the von Neumann entropy, trace distance and fidelity within additive error $\varepsilon$ have time complexity of $\tilde O(r/\varepsilon^2)$, $\tilde O(r^5/\varepsilon^6)$ and $\tilde O(r^{6.5}/\varepsilon^{7.5})$, respectively.
+By contrast, prior quantum algorithms for the von Neumann entropy and trace distance usually have time complexity $\Omega(N)$, and the prior best one for fidelity has time complexity $\tilde O(r^{12.5}/\varepsilon^{13.5})$.

 The key idea of our quantum algorithms is to extend block-encoding from unitary operators in previous work to quantum states (i.e., density operators).
 It is realized by developing several convenient techniques to manipulate quantum states and extract information from them.
-In particular, we introduce a novel technique for eigenvalue transformation of density operators and their (non-integer) positive powers, based on the powerful quantum singular value transformation (QSVT) \cite{GSLW19}.
-The advantage of our techniques over the existing methods is that no restrictions on density operators are required; in sharp contrast, the previous methods usually require a lower bound of the minimal non-zero eigenvalue of density operators.
-In addition, we provide some techniques of independent interest for trace estimation, linear combinations, and eigenvalue threshold projectors of (subnormalized) density operators, which will be, we believe, useful in other quantum algorithms.
+The advantage of our techniques over the existing methods is that no restrictions on density operators are required; in sharp contrast, the previous methods usually require a lower bound on the minimal non-zero eigenvalue of density operators.

 \textbf{Keywords}: Quantum Computing, Quantum Algorithms, Quantum Entropy, Trace Distance, Quantum Fidelity.